Ericsson/ecaudit/CONTRIBUTING.md

 ### Maintenance

 We don't merge new features into the ```release/c3.0.11``` branch which is building with Cassandra 3.0.11 specifically.
-On request we will fix critical issues.
+On request, we will fix critical issues.
 This is handled by separate PR's for this specific branch.